fieldtrip/website/example/spectral/crossfreq/phalow_freqhigh.md

     cfg.keeptrials = 'no';

     freq2 = ft_freqanalysis(cfg,freq1); %FieldTrip automatically converts the freq1 data to raw data.
-                                   %Every frequency in the powerspectrum is converted to a a channel labeled mix@xxHz
+                                   %Every frequency in the power spectrum is converted to a a channel labeled mix@xxHz

     freq2.freq2 = [2:2:60];